sibowsb/top-us-cities/README.md

 # top-us-cities

-Visualizing the population of top US cities - final project for CS 498 Data Visualization.
+This project visualizes the population of top US cities.
+It is my final project submission for `CS 498 Data Visualization` at UIUC.

+The [data source](https://gist.github.com/Miserlou/11500b2345d3fe850c92) is publicly available on GitHub.